ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/09-collection-changed.md

 #### NotifyCollectionChangedAction

 The only property of the `NotifyCollectionChangedArgs` that will _always_ be populated is the `Action` property.
-The type of htis property is the `NotifyCollectionChangedAction` enumeration, and its values (and what they represent) are:
+The type of This property is the `NotifyCollectionChangedAction` enumeration, and its values (and what they represent) are:
 * `NotifyCollectionChangedAction.Add` - one or more items were added to the collection
 * `NotifyCollectionChangedAction.Move` - an item was moved in the collection
 * `NotifyCollectionChangedAction.Remove` - one or more items were removed from the collection